uktrade/platform-tools/commands/README.md

 # DBT Copilot Tools

-This package contains a set of tools in the form of a Command Line Interface (CLI) for transferring applications/services from [GOV.UK PaaS](https://www.cloud.service.gov.uk) to Department for Business and Trade (DBT) PaaS which augments [AWS Copilot](https://aws.github.io/copilot-cli/).
+This package contains a set of tools in the form of a Command Line Interface (CLI) primarily for transferring applications/services from [GOV.UK PaaS](https://www.cloud.service.gov.uk) to Department for Business and Trade (DBT) PaaS which augments [AWS Copilot](https://aws.github.io/copilot-cli/).
+These tools can also be used to provision AWS resources and/or make sure the CloudFormation templates conform to best practices.

 ## Getting started